theRenard/Blog/docs/articles/cocos-creator/shoot-em-up-in-cocos-creator/the_player.md

 ::: tip
 You can find a lot of useful scripts in the Unity communities, you can often rewrite Unity code for Cocos Creator, they have very similar APIs.
 :::

-## The `GameManager` node

-The `GameManager` node is very important as it's responsible for the spawning of the enemies thanks to the `EnemyFactory` component.
-It keeps also track of the score thanks to the `scoreKeeper` components that imports the `scoreManager` instance.